contrast-zone/t-rewriter.js/exp-flow.md

 - in input sections, CFG **rule heads are placed at incoming term placeholders** while CFG **rule bodies are placed at outgoing term placeholders**
 - in output sections, CFG **rule bodies are placed at incoming term placeholders** while CFG **rule heads are placed at outgoing term placeholders**

-In *Intermezzo* inference strategy, because extracting specific output from specific input utilizes the combination of internal forward and backward chaining, the correct rule symmetry is very important and ensures the entire inference process consistency.
+In *Expression flow* inference strategy, because extracting specific output from specific input utilizes the combination of internal forward and backward chaining, the correct rule symmetry is very important and ensures the entire inference process consistency.

 Relating to chaining sections, **rules placed in chaining sections** are written in a direction where the **incoming placeholders hold connections backwards, to the input generator** utilizing input rules.
 Further, we can chain more rules together, so that **one rule outgoing placeholder is being linked to other rule incoming placeholder**.
 Finally, with the logically last rule in such chain, **outgoing placeholders hold connections forwards, to the output recognizer** utilizing output rules.

-For use within rules, *Intermezzo* includes two constants: `TOP` and `BOT` (top and bottom). **`TOP` constant may be placed only as incoming term in input section** while **`BOT` constant may be placed only as outgoing term in output section**.
+For use within rules, *Expression flow* includes two constants: `TOP` and `BOT` (top and bottom). **`TOP` constant may be placed only as incoming term in input section** while **`BOT` constant may be placed only as outgoing term in output section**.
 Further, **input section is required to contain at least one rule with `TOP` constant** while **output section is required to contain at least one rule with `BOT` constant**.
 This treatment ensures a required basis for inference engine entry and exit points.

 #### 2.2.3. terms